otomato-gh/kubescape-action/README.md

     format: 'json'
     # [⚙️ Optional]
     # An output's format: "pretty-printer", "json", "junit", "prometheus", "pdf" (default is "pretty-printer" (raw console dump)).
-    cluster: ''
+    context: ''
     # [⚙️ Optional]
-    # K8s cluster (kube-context) to run scan on (default is empty, so not set, and thus we're going to scan YAML files only).
+    # K8s cluster's context (kube-context) to run scan on (default is empty, so not set, and thus we're going to scan YAML files only).
 ```
 Scanning process itself is to be performed inside a docker container.
 For "json", "junit" and "pdf" this action provides report saving implemented as an uploaded artifact.
 This is mean, the report may be downloaded for consequent analysis.